 Intervention: An intervention is a constructive way to get the addict’s most important people together in one structured setting and encourage them to seek treatment.
 Be sure that you work with a professional interventionist who will guide you through the intervention process and serve as a mediator.

 Therapy and Support Groups: The addict is not the only one who needs support.
 You do, too.
 Seek friendship and advice from family support groups like Al-Anon or Nar-Anon.
 You can also talk to a professional counselor or therapist to help cope with your emotions.

-Don’t Enable: Of course, you love your family member, but you must not confuse enabling with love.
-Know the signs of enabling and make sure that you are not contributing to the continued drug use.
+Don’t Enable: Of course, you love your family members, but you must not confuse enabling with love.
+Know the signs of enabling and make sure that you are not contributing to continued drug use.

 It’s a personal decision to stay in a relationship with someone who has an addiction.
 If you do choose to do this, you must learn to protect yourself, set boundaries, and discontinue enabling negative behaviors.
 You must also be aware that if/when you are rejected, this is not because the addict doesn’t love you.
 It’s because the addiction has taken over and holistic treatment is needed.